frederictamagnan/STVR2024/README.md

+Note : a complete refix of this code will be done by February/march 2025. email-me if you have questions by then : frederic.tamagnan@gmail.com

+(main problem : impossible to run properly the embeddings training with the current config.
+A refix has been done but I will refine it to push a production-grade version)

 # Generation of Regression Tests From Logs with Clustering Guided by Usage Patterns

 This is the repository of an STVR Journal paper